dansmyers/PredictiveModeling/Sprint-1-Descriptive_Statistics_and_Visualization/README.md

 ## Deliverables and Quiz

+There are four major pieces to the first sprint:

+- Complete two warm-up labs.
+The first will cover using the Python data science framework to perform data manipulations and visualization.
+The second is an introduction to predctive modeling using the *Titanic* data set.

+- Complete a couple of practice questions on calculating descriptive statistics and using Python to analyze a data set.

+- Finally, complete a **short** research write-up on a question of your choosing.
+This project requires you to formulate a research question, find a relevant data set, analyze it, and then **make a graph** that answers the question.

+- Complete the **participation questions** for Chapters 2 and 3 in the ZyBook.
+You don't need to complete any of the "challenge questions".

-Complete the project described in `Deliverables`.
-Remember that you may work freely with the members of your team and you may use any resources that you find helpful to complete the project.
+Remember that you may work freely with the members of your team and you may use any resources that you find helpful to complete the projects.

 The quiz and reflective write-up will be done **online** on **Wednesday, February 8**, which will also be the release day for the next sprint's material.
-The quiz will be
-**individual** (not team) but will be **open everything**: you can use the sprint resources, your notes, and online resources.
+The quiz will be  **individual** (not team) but will be **open everything**: you can use the sprint resources, your notes, and online resources.
 Remember to abide by the Honor Code  and ask me if you have questions about what is an acceptable resource!

-## Reading

-Complete the **participation questions** for Chapter 5 of the ZyBook.
-You do not need to complete the challenge questions or any sections marked as optional.

 ## What You Need to Learn

 1. Different terms for describing data: qualitative, quantitative, continuous, discrete, categorical, ordinal, etc.

 2. The **mean** and **median** as measures of centrality of a data set.
 This will be review for all of you, but make sure that you can correctly calculate means and medians given a small input data set.
 Know about the **mode** of a categorical data set.

 3. The concept of **percentiles** of a quantitative data set.
 Be able to calculate the **quartiles** and **interquartile range** of an example data set.